mvysny/beverage-buddy-jooq/README.md

 # Beverage Buddy App Starter for Vaadin
 :coffee::tea::sake::baby_bottle::beer::cocktail::tropical_drink::wine_glass:

+** NOTE: CONVERSION TO JOOQ ONGOING **.
+Please wait until the conversion has been finalized properly.

 This is a [Vaadin-on-Kotlin](http://vaadinonkotlin.eu) example application, used to demonstrate features of the Vaadin Flow Java framework.
 A full-stack app: uses the H2 database instead of a dummy service.
 Requires Java 17+.